 - You will learn anger management strategies that you can activate in your life immediately.

-- Your therapist will work with you to understanding the underlying mechanisms which cause emotional responses and outline a full list of personal triggers for anger and rage.
+- Your therapist will work with you to understand the underlying mechanisms which cause emotional responses and outline a full list of personal triggers for anger and rage.

-- Often angry outbursts happen suddenly, and your counselor can help you to identify the physical sensations and thoughts that are happening just prior to the expression of anger.
+- You and your counselor can help you to identify the physical sensations and thoughts that are happening just prior to the expression of anger.

 - You and your therapist will work together to develop a routine for how emotions can be responded to in constructive ways, some of which will be completely new behaviors.

-- Learn to utilize a wellness, mindfulness, and behavioral protocol which we be an opportunity to regulate emotions.
-Learning the skill of regulating emotions will be empowering and while exercising the new skill will initially be unfamiliar, with time, the client will feel really good about gaining mastery by deescalating heightened emotions.
+- Learning to utilize a wellness, mindfulness, and behavioral protocol which helps regulate emotions.
+Learning the skill of regulating emotions will be empowering, and while exercising the new skill will initially be unfamiliar, the client will feel really good about gaining mastery by deescalating heightened emotions.